joamahiques/EDEN-MVC-PHP-JS-JQ-HTML-CSS/README.md

 * CRUD
 * Login y register.
 * Cart, width js and php.
+* Access control for favorites and purchase.
 * Change of table in bbdd when buying.
 * Different menu in relation to the user
 * Logout, session destroy
 * Validation against database, PHP,
 * Validation in js (with radios and checkbox),
-* 404 and 503
+* 404 and 503.
-* Delete and Deleta All
+* Delete and Deleta All.
-* Separate components
+* Separate components.
-* $AJAX
+* $AJAX.
-* APIS for Provinces, search of rural houses and google maps
+* APIS for Provinces, search of rural houses and google maps.
 * searcher on all pages.
-* languages in js and json
+* languages in js and json.
+* URL protect.
+* Logout inactivity.
 * Modules:
     * Home
     * Homes (CRUD)